Government Schemes For First-Time Buyers

 Government schemes for first-time buyers

-The housing market can be tough if you’re a first-time buyer, but several government schemes are designed to make it easier.
+The housing market can be challenging if you’re a first-time buyer, but several government schemes are designed to make it easier.
 The initiatives listed below offer financial assistance, lower deposit requirements, and other benefits to help you purchase your first home.

 Lifetime ISA